Fractal structure of multipartite entanglement in monitored quantum circuits: Fractal Structures

 Figure~\ref{fig:fractals} shows a typical 120-qubit state generated by our monitored circuit model with the measurement probability, $p=0.2$.
 The qubits are arranged in their native spatial order.
 The orange squares denote qubits which are part of the largest entangled cluster while the black squares denote the rest of the qubits.
 Without coarse-graining ($b=1$), we can see that the largest cluster is not a continuous block but instead contains a number of unentangled qubits which appear as holes in the cluster.
 These holes span multiple scales, as is illustrated by the coarse-grained clusters characterized by different values of $b$ as shown in Fig.~\ref{fig:fractals}.
 The presence of holes at multiple coarse grained levels implies that the largest cluster of entangled qubits is a fractal object.
 The observed pattern of holes is analogous to ones seen in mathematical fractals such as the Sierpienski triangle where there are triangle-shaped holes at every coarse-grained level.
 An even better analogy could be made with random Cantor sets \cite{cantor}.
 Regardless, visually the pattern in Fig.~\ref{fig:fractals} is suggestive of a fractal.

 We use a box counting method to extract the fractal dimension of the largest cluster.
 For a given state in our ensemble, we first coarse-grain by grouping $b$ neighboring qubits into indivisible boxes.
 We then extract the entanglement structure diagram to get the coarse-grained entanglement depth.
-The detailed procedure is explained in the End Matter.
+The detailed procedure is explained in Appendix~\ref{app:boxcounting}.
 We count the number of boxes, $N_b$ that are required to tile the largest entangled cluster (such as the orange region in Fig.~\ref{fig:fractals}).
 The fractal dimension, $d$ is then defined as, $d = -\ln{N_b}/\ln{b}$.

 We use box sizes ranging from $2$ to $20$ and calculate the ensemble-averaged value $N_b$ for different measurement probabilities $p$.
 We used a system size $L = 240$ for $p \geq 0.12$ and the results are shown in a log-log plot in Fig.~\ref{fig:boxcountingcurves}.
 We can see that the log-log plots show a linear relationship between $ \ln N_b$ and $\ln b$ with a negative slope, suggesting a fractal structure.
+We note that the apparent gap in Fig.~\ref{fig:boxcountingcurves} below the $p_c=0.16$ line is simply due to the coarseness in the values of $p$ used in this figure.

 The magnitude of the slope of the curve gives the fractal dimension.
 We again used the Thiel-Sen estimator to extract the fractal dimension from these data.
 Deep within the volume law phase, we use smaller system sizes ($L = 100,160$ for $p=0.04,0.08$ respectively) to extract the fractal dimension.